Table of Contents

 Like personal injury claims, several factors can influence how a lawsuit proceeds.
 In fact, there may be even more variables at play in lawsuits compared to claims.

 For example, the judge presiding over the case and the people on the jury committee have much to do with the outcome of a lawsuit.
-Essentially, you are putting the amount of compensation you can receive in the hands of strangers.
-While it seems risky, there is also the potential for a bigger payout this way, especially with a trustworthy personal injury attorney by your side.
+Essentially, you are putting the amount of compensation you are seeking in the hands of strangers.
+While it seems risky, there is also the potential for a bigger payout this way, especially when you have a competent personal injury attorney by your side.

 Even though it is recommended that you file a lawsuit only after your personal injury claim fails, you should know what to expect if you must.